lucacarbonelc/MIMIC-website/content/en/authors/1admin4/_index.md

 - Team
 ---

-I am a PhD student at the School for Mass Communication Research, KU Leuven (BE).
-My research interests lie at the intersection of cultural and cognitive sociology, media effects research, and the study of inequalities.
+Luca Carbone is a PhD student at the Media Psychology Lab, KU Leuven (BE).
+Their research interests lie at the intersection of cultural and cognitive sociology, media effects research, and the study of inequalities.
-From a theoretical point of view, I study how socialization processes among adolescents might shape the formation of their beliefs about inequalities.
-Drawing from cultural sociology, I study how the socially-stratified access and engagement with prestigious symbolic goods (i.e., music genres) might act as a form of cultural differentiation.
-Drawing from the media effects literature, I study how music portrays social status and the possible routes through which these portrayals influence adolescents beliefs.
+From a theoretical point of view, Luca studies how socialization processes among adolescents might shape the formation of their beliefs about inequalities.
+Drawing from cultural sociology, they study how the socially-stratified access and engagement with prestigious symbolic goods (i.e., music genres) might act as a form of cultural differentiation.
+Drawing from the media effects literature, they study how music portrays social status and the possible routes through which these portrayals influence adolescents beliefs.
-Empirically, I employ quantitative methodologies, such as social network analysis, structural equation modelling, and computational text analysis.
-I am committed to an open science framework and mindset.
+Empirically, Luca employs quantitative methodologies, such as social network analysis, structural equation modelling, and computational text analysis.
+In their work, they are committed to an open science framework and mindset.